kyma-project/kyma/docs/serverless/10-01-failure-to-build-functions.md

         storage: 30Gi
   ```

 3. Save the changes and wait for a few minutes.
-List all `serverless-docker-registry` to check that its **CAPACITY** has changed as expected:
+Use this command to check if the **CAPACITY** of the `serverless-docker-registry` PVC has changed as expected:

   ```bash
   kubectl get pvc serverless-docker-registry -n kyma-system